Azealia Banks Says That She Was Raped By Man She Was Hanging Out With, Claims Drink Was Spiked

 Rapper Azealia Banks took to her Instagram stories on Saturday morning to claim that she had been sexually assaulted.
-As Complex reports, Banks said that she was raped by a man she’d been hanging out with and that she believed her drink had been spiked with a drug.
+As Complex reports, Banks said that she was raped by a man she’d been hanging out with, and that she believed her drink had been spiked with a drug.

 “Lowkey just got raped.
 I feel like dirt,” the Harlem rapper posted.